GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

     -i4,3,5,6s0.1 -h3

+(Remember that 0 is the first column).
 We will follow conventional color schemes for seismicity and assign red to shallow quakes (depth 0-100 km), green to intermediate quakes (100-300 km), and blue to deep earthquakes (depth > 300 km).
 The quakes.cpt file establishes the relationship between depth